pgarrett-scripps/peptacular/README.md

 ## Citation

-Working on a JOSS submitions, but in the meantime use:
+Working on a JOSS submission, but in the meantime use:

 https://doi.org/10.5281/zenodo.15054278